Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 This is why the walkthrough uses a Service of type ExternalName to route to the clusterset host instead.
 There is an [issue](https://github.com/istio/istio/issues/44415) questioning the current state of support.

-The install of the `subctl` cli [fails on macs with arm architecture](https://github.com/submariner-io/get.submariner.io/issues/50).
+The installation of the `subctl` cli [fails on macs with arm architecture](https://github.com/submariner-io/get.submariner.io/issues/50).
 The error is `curl: (22) The requested URL returned error: 404`.
 A workaround for this is to download the amd64 darwin release manually [from the releases page](https://github.com/submariner-io/subctl/releases) and extract it to the `./bin` directory.